 Dual degree programs allow students to pursue two courses of study and earn two separate degrees.

-Our dual degree programs are: Dual Degree of Master of Business Administration/Master of Arts (Hornstein MA in Jewish Professional Leadership); Dual Degree of Master of Public Policy/Master of Arts (Hornstein MA in Jewish Professional Leadership); Dual Degree of Master of Arts in Jewish Professional Leadership and Near Eastern and Judaic Studies; Dual Degree of Bachelor of Arts/Master of Arts in Jewish Professional Leadership; Dual Master of Arts in Jewish Professional Leadership and Master of Education in Jewish Educational Leadership.
+Our dual degree programs are: Dual MA/MBA in Hornstein Jewish Professional Leadership and Business Administration; Dual MA/MPP in Hornstein Jewish Professional Leadership and Public Policy; Dual MA/MA in Hornstein Jewish Professional Leadership and Near Eastern and Judaic Studies; Dual BA/MA in Hornstein Jewish Professional Leadership; and Dual MA/EdM in Hornstein Jewish Professional Leadership and Jewish Educational Leadership.

 Consult the relevant sections of this Bulletin for more information about each program.